Javascript is not enabled.

 New Jersey

-Vaccine and testing regulations: Gov. Phil Murphy issued an executive order June 12 ending the state's COVID-19 vaccine mandate for workers in health care settings, including long-term care facilities.
+Vaccine and testing regulations: Gov. Phil Murphy issued an executive order in June 2023 ending the state's COVID-19 vaccine mandate for workers in health care settings, including long-term care facilities.
 Murphy had previously lifted a testing requirement for health care staff and testing and vaccine mandates for employees at congregate living facilities such as group homes and prisons.

 More information: Read New Jersey’s COVID-19 information hub.